Hybrid IT: A Way to Accelerate the Financial Industry’s

 That may seem surprising given that banks and credit unions ─ along the “face” of the financial industry ─ were at one time pioneers in the use of technology.
 From ATM technology to online banking and bill pay, these financial institutions changed the nature of banking from face-to-face to face-to-interface.

 However, the financial crisis in 2008 put the previous focus on technology advancement on hold – at least until recent years when customers started driving the demand for digitally delivered financial services capabilities and better customer experiences.
 The result?
-Virtual tellers, robo-advisors, contactless payments, digital-only banks, Blockchain technology, and other one-time futuristic concepts are now business as usual for an increasing number of financial organizations.
+An increasing number of financial organizations are leading the charge with digital services including:

 Note that we said, “an increasing number.”
 There are still numerous companies in the financial industry that haven’t embraced those kinds of advancements and are struggling to catch up.
 Hybrid IT ─ drawing on a mix of legacy, current, and emerging technologies, and infrastructure ─ may be a viable first step to accelerating digital transformation.
 But first, financial organizations must understand and address what’s been holding them back.